Climate Control Self Storage Units

 Air-Cooled Storage

-Utilized in states where extreme heat is prominent throughout the year, air-cooled storage is where air conditioned or cold air is blown through self-storage units using water vapor.
-It’s a highly effective way to keep storage units at a safe temperature for your belongings, but it might not be the right option if you’re storing items that are sensitive to humidity, such as books, vinyl records, or even your wedding dress.
+In states where extreme heat is prevalent year-round, air-cooled storage blows air-conditioned or cold air through self-storage units using water vapor.
+It’s an effective way to keep storage units at a safe temperature for your belongings, but it might not be the right option if you’re storing items that are sensitive to humidity.
+Such items include books, vinyl records, or even a wedding dress.

 Heated Storage